 HOME-ARP Rental Units For HOME-ARP rental units that give a preference for homeless populations, the City will require the housing provider to use Coordinated Entry plus other referral methods to fill units created by HOME-ARP.
-The CoC's coordinated entry system priorities chronically homeless, and maintains a dynamic list of chronically homeless people, which is prioritized by length of time homeless and a higher level of service needs.
+The CoC's coordinated entry system priorities people with long histories of homelessness and high service needs.
 The CE system does not include all HOME-ARP qualifying populations, so the City will allow housing providers to use other referral methods that accept all populations.
-In comparing people referred by the CE system and those referred by other methods, the housing provider will be required to prioritize people who can verify chronic homeless status.

 HOME-ARP rental units that will give preference to survivors of domestic violence or human trafficking must use the CoC's DV Coordinated Entry system plus other referral methods to fill vacancies.
 The CE system does not include all HOME-ARP qualifying populations, so the City will allow housing providers to use other referral methods that accept all populations.
-In comparing people referred by the CE system and those referred by other methods, the housing provider will prioritize people who have been victims of human trafficking.